 Semi-Structured Interviews

-Thank you for your interest in participating in the Afro-Caribbean Student Stories interview series.
-This is a key part of the study exploring how Afro-Caribbean students experience and navigate antiblackness and belonging in higher education.
+Interviews are a vital part of this study exploring how Afro-Caribbean students experience and navigate antiblackness, identity, and belonging in U.S. higher education.

-You are welcome to share as much or as little as you’d like—you can skip any question or pause at any time.
-Our approach is trauma-informed and affirming: you are the expert on your own experience, and your voice matters deeply.
+You are welcome to share as much or as little as you’d like.
+You may pause, skip questions, or withdraw at any time.
+You are the expert on your own experience, and your voice matters deeply.

-Identify as Afro-Caribbean (including U.S.-born, foreign-born, first-gen, multiracial, etc.)
+Identify as Afro-Caribbean (including U.S.-born, foreign-born, first-generation, or multiracial)

 Interview Format Options: